Roofing: Select the Best Defense for Your Climate

 Polymer-based products are gaining attention in the marketplace.
 Not all products can boast the same green credentials, however.
 Some are made with polyethylene or recycled from automobile tires, with a high percentage of recycled content.
 Others, however, are made with “virgin” polyvinyl chloride (PVC), a less desirable plastic that’s rarely recycled.

 These recycled composites are much lighter, and easier to install than “real” slate or clay tiles, and come in many profiles or “looks.”
 They offer extreme longevity, 50 years or more.
 Some brands also offer a Class A fire rating, if wildfire is a concern.
-Here is a resource for more information.
+Here’s an article discussing some of the major composite polymer brands known to be operating in 2022.

 Brava Recycled Plastic Roofing Brava’s composite tile is made of compressed recycled plastics & other sustainable/recyclable materials.
 Available with the look of slate, barrel tiles, and even wood shakes, it’s designed to withstand hail, with a class 4 impact rating, and the manufacturer claims it should last 50 years or more.